 Study Teases Out What Makes a Tidal Marsh “Happy” or “Unhappy”

-Research reserve scientists and others explain marsh persistence with a twist on novelist Leo Tolstoy’s famous “happy families” opening line.
+The Takeaway: Research reserve scientists and others explain marsh persistence with a twist on novelist Leo Tolstoy’s famous “happy families” opening line.

 A study’s major discovery—which the authors dub the “Anna Karenina principle”—is summed up, “Happy marshes are all alike; every unhappy marsh is unhappy in its own way.”
 The findings behind that playful twist on the novel’s “happy families” opening line can help coastal managers make wiser conservation decisions that consider which tidal marshes are likely to stay in place and which are likely to degrade.
 Published in Environmental Research Letters, the study ground-truthed previous resilience findings from the National Estuarine Research Reserve System and U.S. Geological Survey.
 Many partners contributed, and the authors included scientists from the Elkhorn Slough and Narragansett Bay Research Reserves.